MIDS-scaling-up/v2/week01/lab/Readme.md

 There should be a container with "hello-world" listed under the "IMAGE" column, based off the hello-world image we just saw.
 Containers also have IDs as well as names (different from an image's tag) that are randomly generated if not specified.

 ### Creating a Docker Image with a Dockerfile
-This Dockerfile downloads YOLO as well as tiny-YOLO, which is a condensed version of YOLO that runs faster but is less accurate. cd into the directory with this Dockerfile, download the Makefile on Github in the week1/lab directory, and place it in here.
+This Dockerfile creates a container that will run YOLO-v5.
+It will download the model based on the `MODEL` environment variable you will create (further down in this lab).
 Build the image:

 ```
 docker build -t yolov5 -f Dockerfile.yolov5 .